Owen Miller Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.
+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.95).
+- The Blue Jays have a 3.95 team ERA that ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to surrender 73 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- The Blue Jays rank 25th in baseball in home runs given up (74 total, 1.3 per game).

-- Manoah gets the start for the Blue Jays, his 12th of the season.
-He is 1-5 with a 5.53 ERA and 46 strikeouts through 53 2/3 innings pitched.
+- Gausman (3-3) gets the starting nod for the Blue Jays in his 12th start of the season.
+He has a 3.03 ERA in 68 1/3 innings pitched, with 89 strikeouts.

-- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he threw three innings, allowing four earned runs while giving up three hits.
+- His most recent appearance was on Saturday against the Minnesota Twins, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up four hits.

-- In 11 games this season, the 25-year-old has put up a 5.53 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.